Momentum gauge fields from curved momentum space through Kaluza-Klein reduction: Curved momentum space

 This ansatz may as well be applied in reversed order \cite{Wagner:2022rjg} such that a noncommutative space emerges from an underlying momentum space geometry.
-Assume, for example, the background to be described in terms of coordinates normal at the origin of momentum space.
-Then, the geodesic distances from the origin in position and momentum space read $\sigma_X^2=\eta_{\mu\nu}e^\mu_\rho(\hP)\hX^\rho e^\nu_\sigma(\hP)\hX^\sigma$ and $\sigma_P^2=\eta^{\mu\nu}\hP_\mu\hP_\nu,$ with the \emph{vielbein} $e^\mu_\nu$ and the Minkowski metric $\eta_{\mu\nu},$ and where Greek indices range from $0$ until $d-1.$ We further understand the phase space variables $\hP_i$ and $\hX^i$ as canonical, thus satisfying the Heisenberg algebra

-In this context, a covariant potential will depend on geodesic distances, say, from the origin $V(\sigma_x^2)$ as in the covariant isotropic harmonic oscillator $V\propto\sigma_x^2.$ Moreover, if it is supposed to be covariant with respect to coordinate transformations in momentum space, the kinetic term in the Hamiltonian $K$ has to be dependent on the geodesic distance from the origin in momentum space $K=K(\sigma_P^2).$ Given a background expanded around the origin in terms of normal coordinates, the said geodesic distance in momentum space simply becomes $\sigma_p^2=\eta^{\mu\nu}P_\mu P_\nu$.
+Along these lines, the kinematics of the non-relativistic single-particle quantum theory at hand are to be described in terms of the canonical positions $\hX^i$ and momenta $\hP_i,$ satisfying the algebra